Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Region Decomposition

-\begin{rem} In the above construction of $C$, we assign a same encoding kernel to a region, thus $e\in E$ is an encoding link of $C$ only if $e$ is the head of some non-source region. \end{rem}
+During the construction of $C$, we assign the same encoding function to all links in the same region.
+Thus $e\in E$ is an encoding link of $C$ only if it is the leader of a non-source region. \end{proof}

-Consider again network $G_1$ and region decomposition $D$ shown in Fig. \ref{RGG1}(a).
-A solution $C$ of $G_1$ is depicted in Fig. \ref{LSG1}(a) (by line graph $L(G_1)$). \ref{LSG1}(b) shows the corresponding code $\tilde{C}$ of $RG(D)$.